equinor/omnia-tutorial/exercises/ingest/README.rst

 .. image:: images/12_set_property.png

-Click *Finish* to set the properties and you now have a basic pipeline ready.
+Click *OK* to set the properties and you now have a basic pipeline ready.
 Do a test-run of your newly created pipeline.

 .. image:: images/test-pipeline.png